polterguy/polterguy.github.io/tutorials/dynamic-slots/index.md

 # Dynamic Hyperlambda slots

-A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in other programming languages, since it allows you to declare a dynamic lambda object, you can pass arguments to, return arguments from, and treat the same way you'd treat a function in a more traditional programming language.
+A dynamic Hyperlambda slot is the equivalent of what you would refer to as a _"function"_ in other programming languages, since it allows you to declare a dynamic lambda object that you can pass in arguments to, return arguments from, and treat the same way you would typically treat a function in a more traditional programming language.
 Consider the following code.

 ```